-Propane Tanks Sales & Leasing in New Jersey & PA
+Propane Tank Installations in New Jersey & Pennsylvania

-The underground and aboveground storage tanks that Blue Flame Gas installs are made of heavy-gauge steel with a special coating to prevent corrosion.
+The underground and aboveground storage tanks that Blue Flame installs are made of heavy-gauge steel with a special coating to prevent corrosion.
 Our tanks are designed to last for decades!

 We have many different sizes to suit the needs of your home or your business.
 Choices range from smaller tanks that are ideal for fueling multiple appliances, to larger tanks with the capacity to heat a large home as well as to run many different appliances, including water heaters, stoves, clothes dryers, fireplaces and pool and spa heaters.